Trails & Hiking in Mount Vernon

 - Hillcrest Park hosts a moderate 0.25 mile loop located within a park.
 Stroll through the wooded area of the lower Hillcrest Park and you forget you are in city park.

 - A moderate 0.75 miles, the Maddox trail is a series of paved and gravel pathways through the woods and hills of the Maddox Creek neighborhood.

 - Trumpeter Trail

-- The easy 1.1 mile trail, is an easy stroll paved multi-use trails.
-Bicycle commuters, walkers and skaters enjoy the multi-use trail.
+- The easy 1.1 mile trail, is an easy stroll on a paved multi-use trail.
+Bicycle commuters, walkers and skaters all enjoy this route.

 - Riverloop Trail

 - The trail begins behind the northwest corner of Walmart.
 An easy .9 mile round trip, the beginning portion of the trail is paved and turns to gravel as you head south passing a storm water pond on your left.
 The graveled potion of the trail makes a couple of gentle turns leading you up a slight incline to a pond, bringing you back to the same paved portion of the trail where you began.

 - Take a stroll on foot or on bike at the Skagit Riverwalk overlooking the Skagit River.
 Parking available at both the south and north ends of the Riverwalk.